Tight $N$-observable uncertainty relations and their experimental demonstrations: Experimental demonstrations

-As shown in Fig. \ref{f1}, two main stages are undergone in experimental setup, i.e., the state preparation and projective measurement of the quantum system.
+To testify the uncertainty relations (\ref{ur-pro}) and (\ref{ur-sum}), more specifically (\ref{pro-ours}) and (\ref{sum-ours}), we implement the experiment with single-photon measurement which is convenient and reliable.
+As shown in Fig. \ref{f1}, two main stages are undergone in the experimental setup, i.e., the state preparation and projective measurement of the quantum system.
 Here the spin-1/2 system, the qubit $ |\psi(\theta,\phi)\rangle $, is constructed by the polarized states of a single photon extracting from a pair of photons by triggering one of them.
-The horizontal polarization $ |H\rangle $ and vertical polarization $ | V \rangle $ of photon are represented by $|0\rangle$ and $|1\rangle$, respectively.
+The horizontal polarization $ |H\rangle $ and vertical polarization $ | V \rangle $ of the photon are represented by $|+\rangle$ and $|-\rangle$, respectively.

-In the stage of state preparation, we use a continuous wave diode laser ($\sim$ 80 mW) with wavelength 405 nm to pump the 2-mm-thick nonlinear-barium borate (BBO) crystal.
+In the stage of state preparation, we use a continuous wave diode laser with wavelength 405 nm to pump the 2-mm-thick nonlinear barium borate (BBO) crystal.
 Due to the effect of type-\uppercase\expandafter{\romannumeral2} spontaneous parametric down-conversion (SPDC), the photon pair at a wavelength of 810 nm is produced in the 2-mm BBO.
 Using one half-wave plate (HWP) and one 1-mm-thick BBO in each path to compensate the birefringent walk-off effect in the main BBO(2mm).
-After the detection of a trigger photon in the lower path by the first single-photon avalanche photodiode (APD, A1) in Fig. \ref{f1}, the signal photon in the upper path is heralded and initialized to the state $|0\rangle$ by the first polarizing beam splitter (PBS, P1).
+After the detection of a trigger photon by the first single-photon avalanche photodiode (APD, A1) in Fig. \ref{f1}, the signal photon is heralded and initialized to the state $|+\rangle$ by the first polarizing beam splitter (PBS, P1).
 Then we use the combined operation of a quarter-wave plate (QWP, Q1), H1 and Q2 to generate the interested quantum state $ |\psi(\theta,\phi)\rangle $.
 Note that Q1 and Q2 are removed during the preparation of $ |\psi(\theta,0)\rangle $, and inserted while preparing the state $ |\psi(\pi/4,\phi)\rangle $.
 In practice, we prepare two series of quantum states, i.e., $ |\psi(\theta,0)\rangle , \theta=n \pi/12$ $(n =0, 1, . . ., 12) $, and $ |\psi(\pi/4,\phi)\rangle , \phi=n\pi/12$ $(n =0, 1, . . . ,24)$.

 In the stage of measurement, we use Q3, H2 and P2 jointly to realize the projective measurement on different bases, i.e. $\langle |s_{ik}\rangle\langle s_{ik}| \rangle = F_{\psi}^{s_{ik}}$ , or equivalently the measurement of expectation values of $S_1$, $S_2$ and $S_3$ .
 Finally, the coincidence counter, connected to three APDs, A1, A2, and A3, outputs the coincidence measurement on the trigger-signal photon pair.
 In the end, the coincidence counting rate counts about 2800 $s^{-1}$.